Repulsive Latent Score Distillation for Solving Inverse Problems: Repulsive Variational Diffusion Sampling

-We propose an augmented version of the variational formulation in~\eqref{eq:KL_uncond}, allowing us to decouple the data and the latent space of the diffusion model.
-Formally, we introduce an auxiliary variable $\bbx_0$ defined in the pixel space, which entails an augmented variational distribution $q(\bbz_0, \bbx_0|\bby)$ and an augmented posterior as
+As discussed in Section~\ref{subsec:intro_sds_inverse}, solving~\eqref{eq:reddiff} directly in the latent spaces yields blurry solutions.
+To tackle this, we propose to solve an augmented version of this problem, allowing us to decouple the data and the latent space of the diffusion model.
+Formally, we introduce an auxiliary variable $\bbx_0$ defined in the data (pixel) space, which yields an augmented variational distribution $q(\bbz_0, \bbx_0|\bby)$ and an augmented posterior as